Marketing Strategy Blog

 Scaling marketing requires strategic thinking and decision making from the CMO and other marketing executives.
 To free up time, delegate and outsource as much as possible.
 For example, you could:

-• Bring in an agency to manage various marketing activities.
+• Bring in a B2B marketing agency to manage various marketing activities.
 Specialties like SEO, copywriting, video production, web design, and paid media can be outsourced, allowing you to focus on strategic priorities while specialized experts take the wheel.

 • Rely on outside specialists for targeted areas of your marketing where expertise is needed only occasionally